pizlonator/fil-c-website/source/install_optfil.md

 - Installs everything into `/opt/fil` for peaceful coexistence with your usual Linux userland.
 - Puts the Fil-C compiler in `/opt/fil/bin/filcc` and `/opt/fil/bin/fil++`.
-- Includes useful programs compiled with Fil-C, like memory safe OpenSSH client and server.
+- Includes useful programs compiled with Fil-C, like memory safe OpenSSH, tmux, curl, and git.

 Fil-C currently only supports Linux/X86_64.

 ## Download And Install

 You can [download binary releases from the Fil-C GitHub](https://github.com/pizlonator/fil-c/releases).
-The `/opt/fil` binary releases are named [`optfil-0.674-linux-x86_64.tar.xz`](https://github.com/pizlonator/fil-c/releases/download/v0.674/optfil-0.674-linux-x86_64.tar.xz).
+The `/opt/fil` binary releases are named [`optfil-0.675-linux-x86_64.tar.xz`](https://github.com/pizlonator/fil-c/releases/download/v0.675/optfil-0.675-linux-x86_64.tar.xz).

 Once you download a release and unpack it, simply run: